jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

     ```
     Expected output:
     ```
+    jan 30 - bug in srctl get-paths, to be fixed asap
     ```

 2. **srctl** *Get Next Best Paths* is an extension of the *Get Paths* service.
 It will query the API for a set of ECMP paths and also a set of *next best* paths that are one hop longer than the shortest/best path.
 The *next best* paths are the paths that would be used if the *best* path failed, or if we wanted to create an SRv6 policy that performed UCMP load balancing.